imdevan/angular-test/README.md

 ## Completed
 - Responsive design - using SCSS media queries
-- Browser support - used autoprefixer
+- Browser support - used gulp-postscss
 - Embedded, responsive youtube video - added
 - Three separate modal videos - written to be used as multiple, unfortunately, there was an issue with whitelisting the youtube url, but I would use a method similar to this in production

-- AngularJS - yep
+- AngularJS - used
-- SCSS - yep
+- SCSS - used
 - ToolChain - gulp
 - Backend - none

-## Technologies used
+## Technologies Used
-- gulp
-- browserify
+- AngularJS
-- gulp-sass
+- SCSS
-- gulp-eslint
+- Gulp
-- gulp-connect
+- Browserify
-- browserify
+- eslint
 - postcss
 - autoprefixer
 - flexibility
 - uglify
 - sourcemaps
-- eslint
 - gh-pages - attempted but couldn't resolve issues in time